What Is A Withdrawal Timeline?

 Mapping out a set withdrawal timeline from Vicodin is potentially quite tricky.
 The reason for this is that there are multiple individual factors that can change and impact who long it takes you to get off the drug.
 However, acute symptoms tend to last for about seven to ten days.
 This starts to count down the day after you finish taking the drug.
 Acute symptoms are quite powerful and can be both psychologically and physically debilitating.
 After the first couple of weeks, most people will feel significantly better.

 Ecstasy is often seen as a drug that is quick to work and use.
 By this we mean, ecstasy doesn’t tend to be linked to addictive behavior.
 However, that doesn’t mean that you won’t experience withdrawal timeline symptoms when you are trying to quit or come off of this drug.
-Short term effects of taking ecstasy and MDMA elevate your mood and may also cause hallucinations as well as a significant increase in mental clarity.
+Short-term effects of taking ecstasy and MDMA elevate your mood and may also cause hallucinations as well as a significant increase in mental clarity.

-It can also trigger anything from sweating and chills to rise in your blood pressure.
+It can also trigger anything from sweating and chills to a rise in your blood pressure.
 Taking ecstasy for long periods may make you feel anxious and even trigger seizures.
 The impact of ecstasy can last for roughly eight hours before starting to wear off.
 After this time, you can experience anything from issues with memory to changes in sleep and depression.
 You may be more aggressive and impulsive with your behavior as well.

-The long term effects of taking ecstasy can include problems with memory, confusion and a change in impulsiveness.
+The long-term effects of taking ecstasy can include problems with memory, confusion, and a change in impulsiveness.
 You may also struggle to pay attention even for short periods and easily grow confused.

 The withdrawal timeline for ecstasy will typically be quite short.
 However, be aware that if you have been taking ecstasy repeatedly for a significant period, then you could find that you progress through the same three stages of withdrawal as other drugs.
 After cleaning the drug from the system, the person then may experience cravings which can lead to mood swings as well as irritability.
 Be aware that the drug can leave the body immensely drained meaning that recovery time can be as long as 90 days.
 This could mean that you will experience issues with severe mood changes and periods of deep depression.
 Depression, however, is a sign that the person’s brain is returning to normal and getting used to life without the drug once more.